-Veske is a confident man with an addictive passion for paragliding.
+Veske is a confident man with an addictive passion for paragliding in Turkey.
 He does not just do it at the weekends or when he has opportunity to go on holiday.
 No, he is a professional paragliding pilot who runs off the side of a mountain every day of his working week.

 Veske first jumped out of an airplane with a parachute when he was 16 years old, later he worked as a paragliding instructor for the Turkish military.
 Talking to him 23 years later, it is obvious that he still has the passion and spirit of adventure that first sent him on this course in life.